Esubaalew/chat-sentiment/README.md

-# Telegram chat Sentiment Analysis model using
+# Telegram chat Sentiment Analysis model
-Classify messages as positive, negative, or neutral to understand the overall sentiment in group or channel chats.# chat-sentiment
+This is a simple project that demonstrates how to build a sentiment analysis model for Telegram chat messages.